 What Is Mineral Oil?

-Mineral oil is a transparent, odorless oil obtained through fractional distillation of crude oil.
+Mineral oil is a transparent, odorless oil obtained through fractional distillationi XThe method of selectively boiling and condensing to separate the components or compounds from a liquid combination. of crude oil.
 It also goes by the name of ‘liquid petroleum’ or ‘paraffin oil’ and belongs to a class of chemicals called hydrocarbons.
 The oil is used in many cosmetic and personal care products, including foundations, lipstick, sunscreens, and hair products.

 The rising popularity of mineral oil as a cosmetic ingredient can be attributed to its lubricating properties.
 It creates a barrier on the skin and hair to lock in moisture.
 This way, the oil gives a luminous glow and smooth, luxurious feel to the hair and skin.
-What’s more, mineral oil is inexpensive, non-allergenic, and less susceptible to oxidation and getting spoiled.
+What’s more, mineral oil is inexpensive, non-allergenic, and less susceptible to oxidationi XReactions that occur when an element combines with oxygen or other such oxidizing substances. and getting spoiled.

 Why does mineral oil get so much flak?
 And if it is so bad, why is it still used in so many hair care products, such as shampoos, conditioners, and cleansers?
 Let us find out.